 Our thanks to David for making time to share his story and industry insights with us.
 We look forward to watching him advance his welding career and wish him continued success.

-Looking for a faster, more-effective way to source welding talent like David?
-Click here to learn more about our self-service hiring platform for the skilled industrial trades and request a demo of the Surehand Employer user experience.
+Looking for a faster, more cost-effective way to find and recruit welders for your business?
+Click here to learn more about our self-service hiring platform for the skilled industrial trades and create your Surehand Recruiter preview account.